×

 When we asked people living in Rabat about club and activities where newcomers can meet others, they responded:

 "Expats in Rabat often join clubs and activities such as the Rabat Expat Club, which organizes events and activities for expats to meet and socialize.
 Other popular activities include sports clubs, language classes, and cultural events.
 Expats can also meet people by attending local festivals, visiting cafes and restaurants, or joining a local gym.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Rabat," said one expat in Rabat.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Rabat," commented one expat who made the move to Rabat.

 What should I bring when moving to Rabat?